sahith-ch/Squid-Interaction/README.md

 ### Place a living ocean floor in your real world

 **Point your phone at any floor.
 Tap once.
-Watch a giant squid emerge from the deep — surrounded by drifting bubbles and underwater fog — anchored to your actual room.**
+Watch a giant squid emerge from the deep — surrounded by drifting bubbles and underwater fog .**

 <br/>